How to reduce your waste

 - Drink tap or filtered water rather than bottled water, which generates a lot of waste plastic.

 Other ways to reuse old stuff include:

-- Reuse plastic carrier bags and remember to take them with you when you go shopping, or try re-usable cloth bags instead.
+- Reuse plastic carrier bags and remember to take them with you when you go shopping.
+You could also try re-usable cloth bags.

 - Reuse envelopes by crossing out the old address.

-- If you have things that you no longer want but which are still useable (for example children's toys or clothes), try to find someone else who needs them, or take them to a charity shop.
+- If you have things that you no longer want, but which are still useable, such as children's toys and clothes, find someone else who wants them.
+You can also take them to charity shops.

 - Save the front half of old greeting cards to reuse as postcards or gift tags.